Cannon and Ball's Casino

-Cannon and Ball's Casino (also known as Casino) was a short-lived variety programme hosted by the veteran comedy team of Tommy Cannon and Bobby Ball.
+Cannon and Ball's Casino (also known as Casino) is a short-lived variety programme hosted by Tommy Cannon and Bobby Ball.
 It was described as part comedy-show, part game-show and aired on Saturday evening at 6:10.
 The guests were entertainers such as Mike Osman, Gilbert O'Sullivan, Roxette and Big Country.

 Episodes

 The series ran for 9 episodes.
 The show ran weekly for 7 episodes and then skipped 6 weeks before resuming its weekly schedule.
 In addition, there is an unaired pilot.